upkie/upkie/docs/gym-environments.md

 - \f$\theta\f$ the pitch angle of the base with respect to the world vertical, in radians.
 - \f$p\f$ the position of the average wheel contact point, in meters.

-Check out the [UpkieGroundVelocity](\ref upkie.envs.upkie_ground_velocity.UpkieGroundVelocity) documentation for more details.
+You can find more details about the environment in the [UpkieGroundVelocity](\ref upkie.envs.upkie_ground_velocity.UpkieGroundVelocity) class documentation.

 ## Servos {#servos-env}

 The `UpkieServos` environment has dictionary observation and action spaces.

+Observation dictionaries report, for each servo, the following keys:

+- `position`: joint position in [rad].
+- `velocity`: joint velocity in [rad] / [s].
+- `torque`: joint torque in [N m].

+Action dictionaries specify servo targets:

+- `position`: commanded joint angle in [rad].
+- `velocity`: commanded joint velocity in [rad] / [s].
+- `feedforward_torque`: feedforward joint torque in [N m].

-Observation dictionaries return position, velocity and torque for each servo.
-Action dictionaries specify target positions, target velocities and feedforward torque commands that are directly sent to the moteus controllers.
-Each motor controller will then apply a standard control law with feedforward torque and position-velocity feedback:
+Those commands that are directly sent to the moteus controllers, which will in turn apply a standard control law with feedforward torque and position-velocity feedback:

 \f[
 \begin{align*}